 The Supreme Court acquitted the Appellant and held that the confession given by the accused in the FIR was inadmissible as per Section 25 of the Indian Evidence Act, 1872.
 Only the information which led to the discovery of facts (the dead bodies, the murder weapon, and the bloodstained cloth) and therefore permitted to be given as evidence as per Section 27, and the fact that the Appellant was the one to file the FIR, is admissible in Court of Law.
 The other facts establishing the guilt of the accused need to be proved by the prosecution relying on the investigation undertaken by the Police.
 Since there were no eye-witnesses nor was there any material on record except the alleged confession given by Appellant in the FIR, which in turn was struck by Section 25 to be held inadmissible, there was insufficient material to convict the accused.

-Key Law Positions established in the case
+Key Law Points of the case

 - What is a confession?